odroseroc/SIPHRA_Testing/README.md

 | 164.828 | 24.934 |
 | --- | --- |

+> [!NOTE]
+> The ``file_converters`` directory contains scripts for converting the raw datasets into a readable format.
+In particular, the ``ODR_DatConverter.py`` provides a comprehensive CLI tool to convert raw files into CSV or PKL formats.
+>
+> The current analysis pipeline uses CSV files by default; however, this may change in the future.

 ## Context

 This analysis is part of the prior qualification and testing for the BGO Spectrometer Unit of the [COMCUBE-S mission](https://doi.org/10.48550/arXiv.2510.24549), currently under development at KTH, Stockholm.